 - Non-Member - $12.50

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid July 1-31, 2019.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended July 31, 2019.

 - Describe the components of medication prescription in the NAVIGATE model of coordinated specialty care for individuals with first episode psychosis